radevgit/selen/README.md

 This library provides efficient algorithms and data structures for solving constraint satisfaction problems.
 CSPs are mathematical problems defined as a set of objects whose state must satisfy a number of constraints or limitations.

-Supported types: float, int, mixed(int, float)
+Type of variables: float, int, mixed(int, float)

 Constraints supported include:
 - Arithmetic: `+`, `-`, `*`, `/`